Robert42/angelscript-integration/README.md

 # Angelscript-Integration

 A mirror of the released versions of the [AngelScript sdk](http://angelcode.com/angelscript/).
-Also introducing a small set of usefull add-ons.

 AngelScript is licensed using a [zlib like license](http://angelcode.com/angelscript/sdk/docs/manual/doc_license.html).